Skip to main content

 This page contains some common questions and answers about Gitea Actions.

-Is it possible to enable Actions for new repositories by default for my own instance?
+Is it possible to disable Actions for new repositories by default for my own instance?

 Yes, when you enable Actions for the instance, you can choose to enable the actions unit for all new repositories by default.